jwashbourne/aws-blog-net-exploring-aspnet-core/README.md

-# Exploring ASP.NET Core on AWS
+# Exploring ASP.NET Core on AWS Test edit

 This repository goes along with a series of blogs discussing how to deploy ASP.NET Core applications to AWS.
 Each will have its code in its own branch. with master including the the latest post's code.